 Imagine Art sponsors artists to undertake projects that include one time workshops, exhibits, ongoing service events or non-profit start ups.
 Sponsorship includes support, consultation and mentoring to ensure that projects are successful.
 Imagine Art is sponsoring the following projects in 2018-19.

-Find and keep our voice through lyric, melody & rhythm; and share our story through performance.
-Artist, Teel Montague, creates a safe space to explore story telling through song writing.
+Find and keep our voice through lyric, melody and rhythm; and share our story through performance.
+Artist, Teel Montague, creates a safe space to explore storytelling through songwriting.
 Creative self-expression brings to light each individual story, revealing personal strengths that lead to greater self and community awareness, bringing healing to both individual and community.
-This project brings singer songwriting techniques to a unique population of under-served people, opening new doors for creative expression and performance.
-Six summer evening community-based workshops are held June 12th and 26th, July 10th and 24th and August 7th and 21st, 2019.
-Workshops are open to the public, and target-people with disabilities and/or under-served populations to access scholarships.
+This project brings singer-songwriting techniques to all populations, opening new doors for creative expression and performance.
+To find out more, or to schedule a workshop, semi-private or private session, please email email@example.com.

 SacRED Offerings: BLACKbox Bandita brings dance-based video installation and live pop-up performance, to an array of community throughout Austin, TX, intersecting art enthusiasts, everyday people, and cultural collaborators of our arts-centric and expanding city.
 BLACKBOX Bandita brings dance-based video installation and live performance to an array of community throughout Austin, TX and beyond.
 A traveling, portable large-scale blackbox will feature dance-based videos recorded over time, in a variety of spaces, (construction corridors/sites, highways/traintracks/churches/horsestables), known as BANDITA DANCES.
 They are typically quick, in and out scenarios and have an outlaw/bandita mystique as it could be considered an act of trespass.